csic-ice-imagine/magnetic_field_planets/README.md

 pip install cartopy

+If you use anaconda you should use:

+conda install -c conda-forge cartopy

 For specific solution look in https://scitools.org.uk/cartopy/docs/latest/installing.html, or as the powerful Mr Google.
 Some ubuntu version are a bit more complex.
 For example, I had to fight a bit:

 sudo apt-get install libproj-dev proj-data proj-bin